Computer glitches disrupt classes as schools return online

 This story has been corrected to delete mention of Rasmussen having a child who is in college.

-Associated Press writers R.J.
+Gomez Licon reported from Miami, Boone from Boise, Idaho.
+Associated Press writers Michael Kunzelman, R.J.
 Rico in Atlanta and Dave Collins in Hartford, Connecticut, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.